0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 ## What is a node?

-Nodes are the computers in the blockchain network.
+Nodes are the computers on the blockchain network.
 They perform services for the users by facilitating the transactions on the blockchain.
 The node operator can make revenue from the transaction costs.

 ## Onboarding